-In our humanistic culture, people pursue many things, thinking that in them they will find meaning.
+In our humanistic culture, people lose sight of the meaning of life.
+They pursue many things, thinking that in them they will find meaning and purpose.
 Some of these pursuits include business success, wealth, good relationships, sex, entertainment, and doing good to others.
-People have testified that while they achieved their goals of wealth, relationships, and pleasure, there was still a deep void inside, a feeling of emptiness that nothing seemed to fill.
+People have testified that, while they achieved their goals of wealth, relationships, and pleasure, there was still a deep void inside, a feeling of emptiness that nothing seemed to fill.

-In Genesis, the first book of the Bible, we find that God created mankind in His image (Genesis 1:26).
-This means that we are more like God than we are like anything else (any other life form).
-We also find that before mankind fell into sin and the curse of sin came upon the earth, the following things were true: 1) God made man a social creature (Genesis 2:18–25); 2) God gave man work (Genesis 2:15); 3) God had fellowship with man (Genesis 3:8); and 4) God gave man dominion over the earth (Genesis 1:26).
-What is the significance of these things?
-God intended for each of these to add to our fulfillment in life, but all of these (especially man's fellowship with God) were adversely affected by man's fall into sin and the resulting curse upon the earth (Genesis 3).
+In the book of Genesis, we find a clue to the meaning of life in the fact that God created mankind in His image (Genesis 1:26).
+This means that we are more like God than we are like anything else.
+We also find that, before mankind fell and the curse of sin came upon the earth, the following things were true: 1) God made man a social creature (Genesis 2:18–25); 2) God gave man work (Genesis 2:15); 3) God had fellowship with man (Genesis 3:8); and 4) God gave man dominion over the earth (Genesis 1:26).
+These facts have significance related to the meaning of life.
+God intended mankind to have fulfillment in life, but our condition (especially touching our fellowship with God) was adversely affected by the fall into sin and the resulting curse upon the earth (Genesis 3).

-In Revelation, the last book of the Bible, God reveals that He will destroy this present earth and heavens and usher in the eternal state by creating a new heaven and a new earth.
+The book of Revelation shows that God is concerned with restoring the meaning of life to us.
+God reveals that He will destroy this present creation and create a new heaven and a new earth.
 At that time, He will restore full fellowship with redeemed mankind, while the unredeemed will have been judged unworthy and cast into the lake of fire (Revelation 20:11–15).
 The curse of sin will be done away with; there will be no more sin, sorrow, sickness, death, or pain (Revelation 21:4).
-God will dwell with them, and they shall be His sons (Revelation 21:7).
-Thus, we come full circle: God created us to have fellowship with Him, man sinned, breaking that fellowship, God restores that fellowship fully in the eternal state.
-To go through life achieving everything only to die separated from God for eternity would be worse than futile!
+God will dwell with mankind, and they shall be His children (Revelation 21:7).
+Thus, we come full circle: God created us to have fellowship with Him; man sinned, breaking that fellowship; God restores that fellowship fully in the eternal state.
+To go through life achieving everything we set out to achieve only to die separated from God for eternity would be worse than futile!
 But God has made a way to not only make eternal bliss possible (Luke 23:43) but also life on earth satisfying and meaningful.
 How is this eternal bliss and “heaven on earth” obtained?